New Students

 New Student Admission Requirements

 Regular admission of students to a credit program is contingent upon meeting statewide admission requirements established for that specific program and proper completion of the application, assessment, and placement procedures.
-A high school diploma or GED is required for regular admission to most diploma programs.
+A high school diploma or GED is required for regular admission to most to most programs.
+For information on programs that do not require a high school diploma or GED please contact the admissions office at admissionsoffice@centralgatech.edu.

 Eligible Applicants